ANTI-OPPRESSION AND THE FIGHT FOR LGBTQ EQUALITY

 “Oppression is customarily experienced as a consequence of, and expressed in, the form of a prevailing assumption that the given target is in some way inferior.
 Oppression is rarely limited solely to formal government action.
 In psychology, racism, sexism and other prejudices are often studied as individual beliefs which can lead to oppression if they are codified in law or become parts of a culture.
 By comparison, in sociology, these prejudices are often studied as being institutionalized systems of oppression in some societies.
 In sociology, the tools of oppression include a progression of denigration, dehumanization, and demonization; which often generate scapegoating, which is used to justify aggression against targeted groups and individuals.
 The Universal Declaration of Human Rights and the concept of Human Rights in general were designed to limit oppression by giving a clear articulation of what fundamental freedoms any system should allow to all of the people over whom it has power.
 Transnational systems of oppression include colonialism, imperialism, and totalitarianism. (wikipedia)

-Throughout history, the oppression of virtually all minorities (women, people of color, indigenous people, gay people transgender people, immigrants, disabled people, low-income people, children, the elderly, to name a few) has been insidious, if not legally enforced and brutally prevalent.
+Throughout history, the oppression of virtually all minorities (women, people of color, indigenous people, LGBTQ people, immigrants, disabled people, low-income people, children, the elderly, to name a few) has been insidious, if not legally enforced and brutally prevalent.
 When certain groups are oppressed by government action, war, policies and laws, inequities are clear, and then other times these inequities can be subtle and systemic.

 For example, when African people were stolen and forcibly brought to America as slaves; ripped from their families; not counted as human beings; victimized, mutilated and murdered; systematically disenfranchised and segregated; denied access to education, services, and legal protections – oppression was clear.
 Today, because people of African descent have equal rights under the law (something achieved less than 50 years ago with the ‘Civil Rights Act’ and ‘Voting Rights Act’)), many people (especially white people) are reluctant to acknowledge the way that this terrible history of oppression continues to play out in our society.
 This happens for many reasons, some of which are: